Horticulture & Landscaping

 Have you had to deal with any challenges in your career?

 I suppose career progression and diversity, were the biggest limiting factors to my professional development.
 Being able to attend training courses and knowledge exchange seminars wasn’t something I was presented with very often.
-Learning my trade in a small business gave me the opportunity to build practical skills and develop procedures, but external training would have been beneficial earlier in my career.
+Learning my trade in a small business allowed me to build practical skills and develop procedures, but external training would have been beneficial earlier in my career.

 Is there anything you are particularly proud of?